Shihan Samson Muripo’s Inner Circle Reveals the True Champion Behind the Karate Legend

 I see him as my son in Karate, and every time he steps onto the ‘tatami’, he commands a presence that few can rival.

 His trademarks are honesty, integrity, self-belief, and discipline.
-A significant asset he possesses is a big heart and a high tolerance for pain.
+A significant asset he possesses is a big heart and a high pain tolerance.

 In 2008, I managed and coached an All-Africa team to the World Karate Championships in Japan- four Zimbabweans and four South Africans.